Popular services

 Employers are entitled to terminate an employment agreement and dismiss the employee in the following scenarios lawfully:

-For most employment agreements, the employer and employee agree upon a salary through negotiation.
-However, certain occupations have a guaranteed minimum wage.
+Certain occupations have a guaranteed minimum wage.
 The amount is set yearly by the Ministerial Council's order, which sits annually on the 1st of April.
 The minimum wage statutes cover the following workers:

 Employment and labour law in Cyprus protects employees against all forms of discrimination (age, gender, language, race, ethnicity, nationality, religion, sexual orientation, or political beliefs).
 Unequal pay based on sex is prohibited explicitly in Cyprus, where workers are entitled to equal compensation for equal work.